 Depending on a student's future goals, s/he may consider enrolling in a few other courses designed to further enhance disciplinary socialization and the mastery of scientific tools and techniques.
 These courses include Advanced Statistics for the Behavioral Sciences and its accompanying lab, Ethical Dilemmas in the Behavioral Sciences, and Psychological Tests & Measurements, which also has a lab component.
 If students successfully complete these three classes and The Scientific Core, they will be awarded with Recognition in Scientific Analysis.

-All students majoring in criminology must complete a series of courses designed to engender scientific literacy.
+All students majoring in criminology, psychology, or sociology must complete a series of courses designed to engender scientific literacy.
 These courses are referred to as the "scientific core" and include the following:

 Students who wish to gain a recognition in scientific analysis must complete the scientific core as well as the following courses:

-Note: Students must earn a grade of “C” or better in CRIM 339, CRIM 435, CRIM 435-L, CRIM 475 and CRIM 475-L to earn the recognition in scientific analysis.
+Note: Students must earn a grade of “C” or better in BSCI 339, BSCI 435, BSCI 435-L, BSCI 475 and BSCI 475-L to earn the recognition in scientific analysis.
 Students completing the requirements for a recognition in scientific analysis will receive a certificate of recognition from the department of behavioral sciences.
 Since this specialized certificate does not comprise either a major or minor, it will not appear on the university transcript.